AdminL3/Jugend-Forscht/Analysing/Articlecount/README.md

 # Analysing Article Count

-In previous steps we gathered all the Data from the Articles and extracted the Text, now we will analyse the text
+In previous steps we gathered all the Data from the Articles and extracted the Text, now we will Analyse it

+- See overview of all Analysation Methods [here](../)

+We will be looking at the Article count in this documentation

 ## Get Article Count